-I swallowed the sick welling in the back of my throat.
-Noise tumbled through my head, more than I could make sense of.
-Every muscle screamed for rest that would only be denied until school’s end.
+I swallowed the sick in the back of my throat.
+More noise tumbled through my head than made sense.
+Every muscle demand rest.

-“Well, for starters, you’re on the black list, and we’re not to be seen together,” I muttered.
+“Well, for starters, you’re on the black list, and we’re not to be seen together,” I said.

 “Right, so your Mom still hates my guts.
 That’s normal.”

-Guiding me against the flow of people, Tanya pulled me toward a vending machine and loaded it with quarters.
+Tanya slipped through the flow of people toward a vending machine.
+She loaded it with quarters.
 She removed a soda from the slot, opened it, and forced it into my hand.
-The caffeine surge was like an elixir of the gods.
+The caffeine surge was like ambrosia.

-“She also says I’m under house arrest.
-Once school is done she’s going to call the house to make sure I haven’t wandered off,” I whispered into the can.
+“She says I’m under house arrest.
+Once school’s out she’s calling the house.
+You know, just to make sure I haven’t wandered off.”
+I nursed the can like a lover.
 “Oh, and I’ve lost cell phone, internet and TV privileges.
 There was some other stuff, but I can’t remember.”

-Tanya leaned against the wall, and snorted.
-“She’ll enforce it for all of a week, and realize discipline is too much of a hassle.”
+Tanya snorted.
+“She’ll enforce it for a week and realize discipline is too much hassle.”

-My thoughts were elsewhere, rooted in the night before and my futile attempts at resistance.
-Every blow remained crisp in my memory, and snapped with pain as the cars fell.
+My thoughts were rooted in the previous night, where attempts at resistance proved futile.
+Every blow stayed crisp in memory, and snapped with pain as the cars fell.

-“I’m more worried about the killer Carl Sagan who wants to lock me in his basement,” I said.
+“I’m more worried about the killer Carl Sagan,” I said.

-He could have been anywhere, even right under our noses.
-Every moment was dipped in paranoia.
-Nowhere was safe with Dr. Vortex in the world.
+He could be anywhere, even right under our noses.
+Every moment marinated in paranoia.
+Nowhere was safe while Dr. Vortex roamed the world.

 * * * *

 Fifth period was science class, and the teacher was late.
-Our assigned work benches didn’t make for a comfortable pillow, but I was determined to snatch whatever rest I could.
+Our assigned work benches didn’t make for a comfortable pillow, but I needed the rest.
 No sooner had I closed my eyes than I was gone.

-It was minutes, maybe longer, before I was roused by laughter.
-There was a voice calling “Earth to Mr. Cade.”
-I blinked through the haze, suddenly aware of the circle of eyes centred on where I lay.
+It was minutes, longer, before the laughter woke me.
+A voice called through the haze.
+“Earth to Mr. Cade.”
+I became aware of the circle of eyes surrounding me.

-My heart stopped when I turned to the board.
-At first I thought it was a trick of the light, but no; Dr. Vortex was stood behind a desk at the front of the class.
-His coat and side arm were replaced with a brown suit jacket and a knitted tie and jacket.
+My heart stopped.
+At first I thought it was a trick of the light, but no. Dr. Vortex stood at the front of the class.
+His coat and side arm were replaced with a a knitted tie and jacket.
 Despite that he was the same maniac tearing my world apart.

-He smirked from atop his widow’s peak.
+His eyebrows smirked scaling down his widow’s peak.
 “Welcome back to the land of the living.”

-It had to be some kind of nightmare; worse than the kind where I walked through study hall in just my bra and undies.
-Everybody laughed, completely unaware of the danger right in front of them.
-They couldn’t know the obsession in his eyes, or the lengths he would go to meet his goals.
+Everybody laughed, unaware of the danger in front of them.
+They couldn’t know his obsession; the lengths he would go to meet his goals.
 Life and death were trivial in his eyes, including theirs.

 “This may be your last day, but you’re still expected to pay attention,” he said.
 “Wouldn’t it be a shame if I had to keep you after class.”

-My feet snapped for the door through gasps and bewilderment.
+My feet snapped for the door.
 The substitute teacher made no effort to follow, at least for the moment.
-I had to get away, far from where he could hurt anyone.
+I had to get far from where he could hurt anyone.
 Foot power alone wasn’t going to cut it.

+Something clicked.
 My heart stopped.
-I turned to face the weapon as it rattled.
-The owner lacked Dr. Vortex’s composure, regardless of shared intent.
-Of all the people to face down in the boy’s room that day, I didn’t think it would be him.
+I stepped out to face the weapon.
+Its owner lacked Dr. Vortex’s composure, though shared his intent.
+Of all the people to face in the boy’s room that day I didn’t think it would be him.

-It was the nightmare that had haunted me since childhood; my lifelong tormentor, my worst enemy, finally working up the gall to finish things for good.
-Yet I was somehow unfazed.
+It was the nightmare that haunted me since childhood.
+My worst enemy finally working up the gall to finish things.
+But I wasn’t fazed.
 There were bigger things in the world than bullies or bullets.

-I paused, unsure of the next step.
-Adrian knew my secret identity, meaning that soon everyone would know.
-He was also armed with a six chamber pistol, rearing to pump hot death into his favourite victim.
-More than that, he was another potential obstacle for a bigger threat.
+I paused.
+Adrian knew my secret identity.
+Soon everyone would know.
+He was also armed with a six chamber revolver and rearing to pump hot death into his favorite victim.
+More than that, he was an obstacle for a bigger threat.

 “You have to get out of here,” I said.